rvhul/blog/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally say something technical but I am Rahul, and I mess everything up.

 Things you may want to cover:

-* Ruby version
+* Oil Fluid

-* System dependencies
+* Transmission Fluid

-* Configuration
+* Windshield Washer Fluid

-* Database creation
+* Engine Oil

 * Database initialization